bitmark-inc/autonomy-docs/MVA.md

 ## Questions (Probably old and needs refactoring)

 * Application UI and Push notifications are using open source / third party services.
 Is changing these items to use Platform default ones a goal of MVA?

+* Is that safe to derive Signal and Tor's private keys from a HDKey?

 * Where are the keys?
     * shard 1: user's device + cloud